Kalvari-class submarine (2015): Armament

 This class is equipped with six 533 mm weapon launching tubes.
 A total of 18 weapons can be carried with a combination of heavyweight German-origin SUT torpedo and SM39 Exocet anti-ship missiles.
 In place of torpedoes and missiles, 30 mines can be carried.

 On 30 December 2024, the Naval Group was contracted to integrate DRDO developed EHWT Takshak on the submarines.
+The defence ministry signed a deal to acquire 48 Black Shark heavyweight torpedoes from WASS Submarine Systems.
+Deliveries are expected between April 2028 and 2030.

 The High Energy Materials Research Laboratory (HEMRL) based in Pune of DRDO has also developed the Signal Star Naval Flare, an underwater signalling device, for the class of submarines.
 The flare system has been designed to be stored in a pressure-resistant casing and as and when required, launched from the submarine's signal ejector travel through the water column and activate on reaching the surface.
 After activating the flare would ignite a high-intensity pyrotechnic charge, by following a hydrostatic mechanism, to produce a bright, star-like light making it visible from long distances even in night or adverse weather conditions.
 The flare light is available in two colours — either brilliant red or green star signals — while its deployment depends on tactical requirements.
 The fully indigenised system was handed over to the Director General of Naval Armament Inspection (DG-NAI) on 29 August 2025.